SENIOR PRODUCT

 +

-Team Learning had to make shared training feel easier to manage without turning the learner experience into an admin tool.
-The goal was to support collaboration, visibility, and accountability while keeping the lesson itself clear and focused.
+Team Learning had to make shared training faster to manage without turning the learner experience into an admin tool.
+The goal was to enable collaboration, visibility, and accountability while keeping the lesson itself focused.
 This section shows how the team experience connected individual learning, shared progress, and group-level visibility inside the same product system.

 Pain point

 Group learning could easily turn the product into a meeting tool instead of a training experience.
-The system needed to support live discussion, scheduling, video, audio, chat, moderators, public sessions, private sessions, and recurring study groups, but the lesson still had to remain the reason users were there.
+The flow needed to include live discussion, scheduling, video, audio, chat, moderators, public sessions, private sessions, and recurring study groups, but the lesson still had to remain the reason users were there.

 Intent

 Create a shared learning experience where users could join the same lesson, learn together, and manage the session without losing their place.
-The flows explored different ways to start, join, schedule, browse, or moderate a session while supporting roles like trainers, moderators, and participants.
+The flows explored different ways to start, join, schedule, browse, or moderate a session for trainers, moderators, and participants.

 What I designed